Zandirin/Aurora/README.md

 - A short section containing information about what the company offers
 - 4 dropdown "accordions" that contain information on different ailments the company has dealt with
 - Large call to action button leading to contact form
-- This section helps the user to learn more about what the company has to offer
+- This section helps the user to learn more about what the company has to offer.
+The accordions give a brief description of some of the mental ailments the company has dealt with to help the user to understand if they could possibly be affected by one of these conditions, thus helping the user to learn more about if this company can offer help for their specific issues.
 ![How We Can Help Section Desktop](assets/images/README-images/howwecanhelp-desktop.png)
 ![How We Can Help Section Tablet](assets/images/README-images/howwecanhelp-tablet.png)
 ![How We Can Help Section Mobile](assets/images/README-images/howwecanhelp-mobile.png)